Pewtro/blizzard-api/README.md

 - `@blizzard-api/sc2`
 - `@blizzard-api/wow-classic`

-The core package gives you access to helper functions such as `getEndpoint()` which will quickly get you the hostname and locales for a specific region.
+The core package gives you access to helper functions such as `getBlizzardApi` which will quickly get you the hostname and locales for a specific region.

 The game package will let you access paths, namespaces, parameters and more for each endpoint.
 This can imported like so: